Groove Music

-Groove Music (formerly Xbox Music and Zune Marketplace) is a discontinued audio player software application included with Windows 8, Windows 8.1, Windows 10 and Windows 11.
+Groove Music was an audio player software application and associated music streaming service from Microsoft.
+Originally known as Xbox Music before rebranding to Groove Music in 2015, the app was included with Windows 8, Windows 8.1 and Windows 10 (as well as very early builds of Windows 11).

-The app is also associated with a now-discontinued music streaming service, Groove Music Pass, which was supported across Windows, Xbox video game consoles, Windows Phone, as well as Android and iOS.
+The music streaming service, which was called Groove Music Pass, was supported across Windows, Xbox video game consoles, Windows Phone, as well as Android and iOS.
 As of 2014, the Groove catalogue had over 50 million tracks.
-Its subscription service Groove Music Pass was officially discontinued on December 31, 2017, and the Android and iOS versions of the Groove Music app were discontinued in December 2018, restricting the player to its native Microsoft Store base.
+Its subscription service Groove Music Pass was officially discontinued on 31 December 2017, and the Android and iOS versions of the Groove Music app were discontinued in December 2018, restricting the player to its native Microsoft Store base.

-Groove Music was superseded by Media Player in Windows 10 and Windows 11.
+The Groove Music software was superseded by Media Player in Windows 10 and Windows 11.
 The update was rolled out to Windows 10 users between January and June 2023.